-(5) The amount of "All Other Compensation" for Dr. Leeper consists of salary of \$164,237 as well as \$8,587 in matching contributions by the Company under our Simple Individual Retirement Account plan for our employees and \$14,776 of premiums paid by us for term life insurance and disability insurance under which Dr. Leeper or her designee is the beneficiary.
+- (1) The amounts in this column reflect fees paid to board members for their committee participation. - (2) The amount of "All Other Compensation" for Dr. Leeper consists of salary of \$168,545 as well as \$9,613 in matching contributions by the Company under our Simple Individual Retirement Account plan for our employees and \$13,805 of premiums paid by us for term life insurance and disability insurance under which Dr. Leeper or her designee is the beneficiary.
 Dr. Leeper is employed as a Senior Strategic Advisor.
-She had specific responsibility for the preparation, submission and presentation of the FC2 PMA to the FDA.
+She had specific responsibility for the preparation, submission and presentation of the FC2 PMA to the U.S. Food and Drug Administration.
 She is presently responsible for the FC2 launch in the United States.
 In addition, she participates as a member of the Executive Operation Committee.
 Dr. Leeper's compensation is for the execution of these responsibilities.
 She does not receive compensation for her role as a director of the Company.
 Mr. Gargiulo is a consultant to the Company and serves as the Corporate Secretary.
 In this role, he is responsible for scheduling all board and board committee meetings and distribution of material and preparation and approval of minutes for each meeting.
 In addition, he is responsible for our relationship with our transfer agent and the issuance of shares.
 Mr. Gargiulo also assists Ms. Felch with investor relations.
-Mr. Gargiulo's compensation of these responsibilities was \$60,000.
+Mr. Gargiulo's compensation for the execution of these responsibilities was \$60,000.
 He does not receive compensation for being a director of the Company.